How to Boost Your Career with Influencer Marketing

 If anything, I believe the concept of micro-influencers is the right path for artists to take.
 It will be much easier to get someone at this level to show interest and act than those who have massive followers.
 However, if you do find a fit amongst a mega-influencer, don’t be shy about taking your best shot.
 There is little cost and no downside other than time to trying.

 Find a way to move micro-influencer marketing up in your marketing stack.
-I am certain when you do it will pay off in rich rewards for you.
+I am confident when you do it will pay off in rich rewards for you.
 And, there is a herd mentality in media.
 It’s much easier to have success once you have broken through and can show results.

 Good luck and go for it!